Gluten-free Fluffy Pizza Crust

 This homemade pizza crust is….

 But it’s not just the crust that makes this pizza crust a modern pioneer recipe.
 You must also consider your favorite pizza toppings!
-Now I know that pizza toppings vary greatly, but there are some modern pioneer choices can keep in mind when choosing toppings for your gluten-free pizza crust:
+Now I know that pizza toppings vary greatly, but there are some modern pioneer choices you can keep in mind when choosing toppings for your gluten-free pizza crust:

 Yeast is a fungus.
 When it comes to determining if yeast is healthy to use in grain-free and gluten-free baking, you have to look at what context it is used in.
 Consuming too much yeast can lead to a yeast imbalance in your body, which leads to health issues.
 However, when consumed in moderation, yeast is perfectly safe and can even be beneficial.